markjaquith/clerk-sveltekit/README.md

 - `<CreateOrganization />` — Renders UI for creating an organization.
 - `<Protect />` — Wrapper that shows its contents when the current user has the specified [permission or role](https://clerk.com/docs/organizations/roles-permissions) in the organization.

-**Note:** Components should be used for displaying UI, but are not sufficient for protecting routes.
+Note that components should be used for displaying UI, but are not sufficient for protecting routes.
 To protect a route, you check the value of `userId` in the `auth` local and redirect if it is not set, for example.

 ```ts
 import { redirect } from '@sveltejs/kit'